tiepdotme/serenade-wind/_posts/2020-04-23-boat-purchase.md

 share: true
 image:
     thumbnail: /images/small/photo-of-beach-during-dawn.jpg
 excerpt: Buying a boat can be overwhelming.
 Follow these 8 steps... and come up with a game plan that answers as much as you can before you make an offer on a boat.
 This will be an iterative process as you narrow down your preferences.
 We hope these tips and resources help.
 ---
+{% include toc %}
 {% assign pwimg="photo-of-beach-during-dawn" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}